-There are two institutions that can be considered as national human rights institutions, both acting as quasi-judicial bodies.
+There are two institutions that can be considered national human rights institutions and that have been tasked with an equality mandate, both acting as quasi-judicial bodies.
 One is the national equality body; this was the CPAD until August 2019 and thereafter the CPPD.
 The second is the Ombudsperson (which has a general human rights mandate, extending beyond equality and non-discrimination).